paulrobertlloyd/paulrobertlloyd-v3/source/projects/_posts/2013-05-02-dconstruct.markdown

 ---
 On the first Friday of September, Brighton plays host to an annual one-day conference called _dConstruct_.
 Each year explores a different theme, with topics covering design, culture, technology and everything in-between.

 To reflect the changing theme, the site is redesigned each year.
-I was responsible for the design of the website for three years: 2010, 2011 and 2013.
+I was responsible for the design over three years: 2010, 2011 and 2013.

 ## 2010: Design and Creativity
 {% figure "Home page, speaker page on mobile device" %}
 {% endfigure %}

-The theme for 2010 was the fairly broad so I decided to make a feature of the speakers.
-The design referred back to an original dConstruct brand asset -- the opened cube net -- which was placed in different positions across the site to affect the layout of each page.
-Developed before 'responsive' had entered the lexicon of web design, this was one of the first sites to make use of media queries, with a mobile-orientated layout delivered to users viewing the site on smaller screens.
+The theme for 2010 was fairly broad so I decided to make a feature of the speakers.
+The design referred back to an original dConstruct brand asset – the opened cube net -- which was placed in different positions across the site to affect the layout of each page.
+Developed before *responsive* had entered the lexicon of web design, this was one of the first sites to make use of media queries, with a mobile-orientated layout delivered to users viewing the site on smaller screens.

 ### A Greener Badge
 {% figure "Photo of the greener badge" %}